chembl/tractability_pipeline_v2/README.md

 Column 'Uniprot_PTM' contains additional information on posttranslational modifications from UniProt and is not associated with a bucket.
 Column 'Uniprot_CrossLink' contains additional information on crosslinks from UniProt and is not associated with a bucket.
 Columns 'Ub_PhosphoSitePlus', 'Ub_mUbiSiDa_2013' and 'number_of_ubiquitination_sites' relate to bucket 6 and represent information available
-from the two databases PhosphoSitePlus and mUbiSiDa and the dataset from Woong et al., respectively.
+from the two databases PhosphoSitePlus and mUbiSiDa and the dataset from Kim et al., respectively.
 Columns 'Max_halflife' and 'Min_halflife' contain the max/min values of half-life data means measured in different cell types from Mathieson et al. and provides more detail to bucket 7 assessment.
 The available data is provided in columns 'Bcell_mean', 'NKcell_mean', 'Hepatocytes_mean', 'MouseNeuorons_mean'.
 Column 'count_compound_chembl_ids_PROTAC' contains the number of compounds found in ChEMBL related to bucket 8.